mtorpey/pypersist/README.md

 Persistent memoisation framework for Python

-Allows functions to store their outputs permanently to disk (and in the future, to a database), in a configurable way.
+Allows functions to store their outputs permanently to disk or to an online database, in a configurable way.

 ## Examples
 To use, import the `persist` class from `pymemo.py`: